Chinese Input Methods

 The SunPinyin input method was added as an alternative PRC IME beginning with Ubuntu 11.10.
 Developed at Sun Microsystems and now an open source project also adopted by the FIT folks, it is SLM (statistical language model) based and may be more accurate.
 I find it a bit more mature than some.
 But it too violates Pinyin parsing rules by inserting spaces between Pinyin as you type...and does it yet again by placing no space between "Sun" and "Pinyin" in the name.

-The Chewing input method continues to offer traditional characters in the Taiwan standard Big 5 encoding, with Zhuyin ("chew-ing", get it?), Hanyu Pinyin, Eten, IBM and many other keyboards.
+The Chewing input method continues to offer traditional characters in the Taiwan standard Big5 encoding in addition to UTF-8, with Zhuyin ("chew-ing", get it?), Hanyu Pinyin, Eten, IBM and many other keyboards.
 Chewing is in both the IBus and SCIM frameworks.
 This one is similar to Microsoft's New Phonetic IME, but it's more 酷. :-)

 The developers of the Pinyin input method at the top of this list have also released the IBus Bopomofo IME for simplified and traditional character Zhuyin input in mainland-standard GB encoding, and the Wubi86 IMEs as well.